trade-copilot/ape-ai-docs/Features/Personas/choosing.md

 **1. Take a Tour**
 Explore the app with your persona:
 - Go to Chat and see Quick Action cards
-- Ask a question and see how your persona responds
+- Ask a question and see how your companion responds
 - Check out suggested prompts

 **2. Try a Workflow**